 in 1956.
 The Hip version, played until 1991, owes more to the Yardbirds

 New Orleans Is Sinking: The Big One was played in 1988 before it's "Up To Here" release with this extra verse: "So we roll down the road to Sloppy Joe’s/Mixing time with bottles of beer/And rock and roll to a fading radio station/I guess the last folk go right here/My memory is muddy/What’s this river that I’m?/If New Orleans Is Sinking/Man,

 A Certain Girl: Long time Hip Head Steve Corrigan saw The Hip play this Yarbirds song at the Great Hall on the campus of Laurentian University in the fall of 1988.
 Lyrics

-The Theme From The Flintstones (Twitch Twitch): According to Jeffrey Barrett, this was one of The Hip's very first crowd pleasers.
+The Theme From The Flintstones: According to JB, this was one of The Hip's very first crowd pleasers.
 Requested often.

 Many other unknown songs: Numerous covers played in the early days

 are recorded only in hazy memories, and numerous originals, if they were